emanuelepicas/CTF-CaptureTheFlag/Snyk-CTF-101/InvisibleInk/instructionAndExplanationREADME.md

 ## Objective

-Retrive a flag throuh a POST request manipulating the value through a vulnerability
+Retrieve a flag through a POST request manipulating the value through a vulnerability

 # Resources to install